-You can enjoy big-city perks and still worry about a tight monthly budget.
-You’ll want clear numbers: projected 2025 living costs around $4,300/month, rent for a one-bedroom near $1,688, plus utilities, groceries, transit, and healthcare that add up fast.
-This overview shows exactly what to expect, how much income you should target, and where to trim expenses so you can plan confidently.
+You can enjoy big-city perks in Chicago and still keep a tight monthly budget in mind.
+Clear numbers help: expect living costs around $4,300 per month for a single person as of early 2026.
+That covers rent for a one-bedroom near $1,688, plus utilities, groceries, transit, and healthcare that add up quickly.
+This guide breaks down exactly what to expect, the income target to aim for, and smart ways to trim expenses so you can plan with confidence.

-The average cost of living in Chicago for a single person is approximately $4,300 per month as of late 2025.
+The average cost of living in Chicago for a single person is approximately $4,300 per month as of early 2026.
 This figure includes a median one-bedroom rent of $1,688, utilities averaging $184, and typical transportation and grocery costs.
 While expenses are roughly 5.7% higher than the national average, Chicago remains more affordable than coastal hubs like New York or San Francisco.

 Key takeaways

-- Housing is Key: Rent drives the budget, with one-bedrooms averaging $1,688; aim for the 30% rent-to-income rule.
+- Housing is Key: Rent drives the budget, with one-bedrooms averaging $1,688; stick to the 30% rent-to-income rule.

 - Income Target: A salary of roughly $85,000 is recommended to live comfortably without strict compromise.